Types of Pricing Strategies in Marketing: A Quick Guide

 8) Penetration Pricing

 Many businesses adopt the penetration pricing strategy to acquire more customers for a new product or service.
 They allow customers to avail the product or service initially by paying lower prices.
-But the businesses increase the price of the product or service as the consumer demand surges.
-The new businesses and startups often opt for the pricing model to acquire customers by beating the competition.
-But the established businesses avoid penetration pricing model to prevent revenue loss in the long run.
+However, businesses increase the price of the product or service as consumer demand surges.
+New businesses and startups often opt for the pricing model to acquire customers by beating the competition.
+However, established businesses avoid the penetration pricing model to prevent revenue loss in the long run.

 9) Premium Pricing